 Natural Hyperthyroidism Treatment Methods

-The symptoms of hyperthyroidism can be difficult to deal with, which is why many people take anti-thyroid drugs and/or beta blockers, while others receive radioactive iodine treatment.
-While it sometimes is necessary to take these prescription drugs on a temporary basis, the problem is that these conventional treatments do absolutely nothing for the actual cause of the condition, and a treatment such as radioactive iodine will obliterate the thyroid gland.
+The symptoms of hyperthyroidism can be difficult to deal with, and even scary at times, which is why many people take antithyroid drugs and/or beta blockers, while others choose to receive radioactive iodine treatment.
+While it sometimes is necessary to take prescription drugs on a temporary basis to manage the hyperthyroid symptoms, the problem is that these conventional treatments do absolutely nothing for the actual cause of the condition.
+And a treatment such as radioactive iodine will obliterate the thyroid gland, which usually will mean that the person will need to take thyroid hormone medication on a permanent basis.
 On the other hand, the goal of an effective natural hyperthyroid treatment protocol is to not just manage the symptoms, but to restore your health back to normal, which is possible for many people.

 As a result, many people are choosing natural hyperthyroid treatment methods over conventional medical treatment methods.
-While some will continue taking drugs or will receive radioactive iodine treatment, more and more people are realizing how important their thyroid gland is, and thus are doing everything they can to preserve the health of this gland.
+While some will continue taking drugs or will receive radioactive iodine treatment, many people realize how important their thyroid gland is, and thus are doing everything they can to preserve the health of this gland.
 After all, the thyroid gland affects every cell and tissue in the body, and so the last thing you should want to do is permanently destroy this important gland.
-While not everyone is a candidate for natural treatment methods, many people with hyperthyroidism can benefit from a natural hyperthyroid treatment protocol.
+While not everyone is a candidate for natural treatment methods, many people with hyperthyroidism can benefit from a natural hyperthyroid treatment approach.

 Your Thyroid Gland IS NOT The Cause Of Your Disorder

-This doesn’t mean that everyone with hyperthyroidism or Graves’ Disease should stop taking anti-thyroid drugs and beta blockers, or that radioactive iodine treatment shouldn’t be considered, as sometimes these treatment methods are necessary.
-While radioactive iodine is an extreme treatment method and should usually be used as a last resort, sometimes anti-thyroid drugs and/or beta blockers might be necessary for a short period of time to manage the symptoms, as the symptoms can sometimes become severe in people with hyperthyroidism.
+This doesn’t mean that those with hyperthyroidism or Graves’ Disease should stop taking antithyroid drugs and beta blockers, or that radioactive iodine treatment shouldn’t be considered in some cases, as sometimes these treatment methods are necessary.
+While radioactive iodine is an extreme treatment method and should usually be used as a last resort, sometimes antithyroid drugs and/or beta blockers might be necessary to take for a short period of time to manage the symptoms, as the symptoms can sometimes become severe in people with hyperthyroidism.

-So if the thyroid gland itself isn’t the cause of your disorder, then you’re probably wondering what IS the cause?
+So if the thyroid gland itself isn’t the cause of your condition, then you’re probably wondering what IS the cause?
 Unfortunately there is not a definitive answer for this, and the reason is because there are different causes of hyperthyroid disorders.
 Graves’ Disease is the most common hyperthyroid condition, and is not actually a thyroid condition, but rather an autoimmune condition which causes problems with the thyroid gland.
-Numerous factors can trigger an autoimmune response, which for someone who has a genetic marker for Graves’ Disease will cause the formation of thyroid stimulating antibodies, which will stimulate the TSH receptors and lead to the excessive production of thyroid hormone.
-So the focus really should be on restoring the health of the immune system, and not trying to manage the symptoms of the thyroid gland.
+Numerous factors can trigger an autoimmune response, which for someone who has a genetic marker for Graves’ Disease will cause the formation of thyroid stimulating immunoglobulins, which will stimulate the TSH receptors and lead to the excessive production of thyroid hormone.
+And in some cases these same antibodies will attack the tissues of the eyes, causing thyroid eye disease.
+So the focus really should be on restoring the health of the immune system, and not just manage the hyperthyroid symptoms.

 Genetics vs. Lifestyle and Environmental Factors

-Since I spoke about how people with these conditions typically have a genetic marker, you might be wondering how someone who has a genetic marker for hyperthyroidism or Graves’ Disease can have their health restored back to normal.
-While one can’t change the genetics, research has shown that people with the genetic marker for different autoimmune conditions only have a 30% chance of developing this condition.
+Since I spoke about how people with these conditions typically have a genetic predisposition, you might be wondering how someone who has a genetic marker for hyperthyroidism or Graves’ Disease can have their health restored back to normal.
+While one can’t change their genetics, research has shown that people with a genetic marker for different autoimmune conditions only have a 30% chance of developing such a condition.
 So we’re not talking about “genetic” conditions such as Cystic Fibrosis or Tay Sachs disease.
-Although genetics do play a role, studies show that lifestyle and environmental factors need to “trigger” the genetics, and thus cause the genes to express themselves.
+Although genetics do play a role, studies show that lifestyle and environmental factors usually “trigger” the genetics, and thus cause the genes to express themselves.

 So if lifestyle and environmental factors play a big role in the development of hyperthyroidism and Graves’ Disease, then it shouldn’t be a surprise to see many people develop these conditions.
 Many people eat poor diets consisting of too many refined foods and sugars, many people don’t obtain enough sleep, dealing with chronic stress is a big factor, and we’re being bombarded by numerous environmental toxins such as xenoestrogens, heavy metals, EMFs, and many other toxins.
+Infections such as H. Pylori and Yersinia Enterocolitica are common.
 Any of these factors can lead to the development of hyperthyroidism and Graves’ Disease.
 And as you might have guessed, in order to restore someone’s health back to normal, one not only needs to suppress the autoimmune component and control the inflammation (for those who have Graves’ Disease), but one also must address these lifestyle and environmental factors through dietary changes, nutritional supplementation, better stress handling skills, etc.

 The Benefits Of A Natural Hyperthyroid Treatment Protocol